vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 but the main one being that it is geared toward data storage with multiple disks.
 ZFS is actually a file system that can span multiple disks.
 Prior to reading about ZFS, I was mulling on the idea of using RAID6.
-An interesting peice of information with ZFS is that it does *not* want you to put your disks in a RAID configuration of any kind.
+An interesting piece of information with ZFS is that it does *not* want you to put your disks in a RAID configuration of any kind.
 I'll explain later, but this was useful to know when selecting hardware.